gnosis/dx-docs/source/community-resources.md

 -   [DutchX interface on Rinkeby](https://dutchx-rinkeby.d.exchange/)

--   DutchX interface on Mainnet - coming soon!
+-   Another interface on Mainnet - coming soon!

 Add this cool logo to your site if you built on top of the DutchX: